dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.6 =
+* JQuery Cycle js updated to latest version(3.0.3).
+* Option added to open TG: Call to Action widget button in new tab on click.
+* Z-index issue for slider and menu fixed.

 = Version 1.1.5 =
 * Slider arrow appearing even when only one slide present: issue fixed.
 * Option added for displaying Read more in TG: Image Services widget.